catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 =================

-As mentioned previously, there is a level of isolation between projects which creates a layer of security for your resources, by restricting access to  only those with access to your project.
+As mentioned previously, there is a level of isolation between projects which provides a layer of security for your resources.
+Restricting access to only the users who you have added to your project.

 Additionally, project isolation is important if you are working with multiple environments within your company.
 For example, it is sensible